goerwin/keyremapper/README.md

 - Input Monitoring check is required by IOHIDKit to globally listen for keyboard input across the system
 - when you send a CGEventCreateKeyboardEvent, the system will automatically ask for you permission for Accessibility(Allow the app to control your computer)
 - When developing in XCode
-  - make sure the schemas (debug/release) have the "Debug Process" as "root" instead so that it can actually capture all keyboard input from anywhere
+  - make sure the schemas (debug/release) have "Debug Process" as "root" so that it can actually capture all keyboard input from anywhere
-  - Under properties of the project, `Signing & Capabilities -> Signing Certificate`, make sure is set to "Development" to avoid ticking/unticking the "Accesibility" and "Input Monitoring" permission checkboxes
+  - Under properties of the project, `Signing & Capabilities -> Signing Certificate`, make sure is set to "Development" to avoid ticking/unticking the "Accesibility" and "Input Monitoring" permission checkboxes everytime
   - If running the executable from terminal, you must grant *Input Monitoring* and *Accesibility* permissions to the terminal that runs it (eg. iTerm or Terminal).
-Also you should run it with root permissions (eg. `$ sudo /Users/erwin.gaitan/Library/Developer/Xcode/DerivedData/KeyRemapperTerminal-xxx/Build/Products/Debug/KeyRemapperTerminal ; exit;`
+Also you should run it with root permissions (eg. `$ sudo /Users/erwin/Library/Developer/Xcode/DerivedData/KeyRemapperTerminal-xxx/Build/Products/Debug/KeyRemapperTerminal ; exit;`
 - You can execute command line commands via system. eg.
   - `system("say hello world");`
   - `system("osascript -e \"set volume 5\"");`